StudyFrenchSpanish

 You can buy this for 50 gems.
 Suppose you maintain a streak for 7 consecutive days.
 You get 100 gems.
 And if you fail, you don’t get back the five you used to buy “Double or Nothing.”

-To summarize, you can earn these rewards if you are consistent in your practice.
+To summarize, you can earn these rewards if you consistently practice.

 Overall, they do a fabulous job of keeping you encouraged and hungry for more learning, making you a favorite study resource among new learners.